autumoswitzerland/autumo-beetroot/doc/logging.md

 # Logging

-beetRoot uses [SLF4j](https://slf4j.org).
-For the standalone and Tomcat wep-app version, the log4j2 implementation (the one that has NOT the log4j2 bug in it...!) is used and the default configuration `cfg/logging.xml` (standalone) and/or `logging.xml` (in Tomcat web application servlet directory) is used.
-If you want to specify your own, adjust it this way:
+beetRoot uses [SLF4j](https://slf4j.org) with [log4j2](https://logging.apache.org/log4j).
+For the standalone and Tomcat wep-app version, the log4j2 implementation is used and the default configuration `cfg/logging.xml` (standalone) and/or `logging.xml` (in Tomcat web application servlet directory) is read for that purpose.
+If you want to specify your own logging configuration, adjust it this way:

 - Standalone: Define a runtime parameter in the shell/bash script when starting Java: